ReneRuts/Python-toolkit/README.md

 - **Use Case:** Simulate simple denial-of-service behavior in controlled environments.
 - **How it Works:**
-  - Spawns threads to send continuous socket requests to a target.
+  - Spawns multiple threads that continuously send socket requests to a target.
-  - Delay and thread count customizable.
+  - Thread count and delay between requests are customizable via user input.
+  - It's important to use this tool responsibly and only in test environments.

 ---